ssoto83/Weather-Dashboard/README.md

 ## Acknowledgments

-I used Google, Xpert Learning Assistant and ChatGPT for help with the average funtion calculation, rendering of emojis, and css styling for displaying the current day and the next future days.
+I used Google, Xpert Learning Assistant and ChatGPT for help with the average function calculations, rendering of emojis, and css styling for displaying the current day and the next 4 days.